Laner12/michael-lane-winham/20160923-lane-winham-m3.markdown

 ## Individual

-### Areas of Emphasis(fill_me_in)
+### Areas of Emphasis

-* for mod 3

-* I set out to strengthen my technical skills during module 2.
-I want to do this by working until I feel comfortable with the material the first time around, not repeating.
-I would also like to start going to community meet-ups and expand my knowledge of the the community outside of the dungeon.
-In addition to learning rails I want to continue to work on my foundation in ruby and use this six weeks to get as strong as I can.
-I cannot say that I completed all of these goals but I do believe I am in a position where I can.
-I have identified factors that need to be in place for me to continually push forward and by doing this my skills and confidence with surely grow.
+* I set out to grow and strengthen my skills that I have learned thus far at Turing.
+I also would like to improve my level of confidence pertaining to writing code.
+I plan to do this by gathering a deep understanding of the material through practice and repetition before moving onto the next topic.

 ### End of Module Assessment